Grand Junction Jackalopes: Franchise history

 In conjunction with a contraction of Minor League Baseball in 2021, the Pioneer League was converted from an MLB-affiliated Rookie Advanced league to an independent baseball league and granted status as an MLB Partner League, with Grand Junction continuing as a member.

 On November 4, 2022, the team officially announced their new name of the Grand Junction Jackalopes.

 In 2025, the Jackalopes announced that they would adopt the name Grand Junction Humpback Chubs, after a fish found in the Colorado River, for Wednesday home games.

 The Jackalopes announced they will be relocating from Grand Junction to a new location in 2026.
+They were replaced with a travel team for the 2026 season and have yet to reveal their new location.

 Notable players

 Butte Copper Kings, Casper Rockies and Casper Ghosts players who have made appearances on Major League teams: